 Who Needs Office 365 Message Tracking Logs?

-For those thinking of, or who have already attempted, the migration path to Office 365, there is a major problem with Exchange reporting that needs to be addressed.
+For those thinking of, or who have already attempted, the migration path to Office 365, there is a major problem with Exchange reporting that needs to be addressed up front.

 Office 365 also provides access to the same types of information but there are a couple of big problems that render this information both difficult to access and time-limited.

 First of all you need to use the Get-MessageTrace PowerShell command to retrieve information about email messages.
-This is cumbersome, as I’ll explain below.
+This is extremely cumbersome, as we’ll explain below.
 What’s worse, however, is that the information expires after 30 days.
 Forget to retrieve it for whatever reason and it’s gone.
 Ouch!

 Using the Get-MessageTrace PowerShell command